priyavrat-misra/til-in-java/README.md

 > String s3 = sb.toString();
 > ```
 ###### Day 04
-- array and class variables are pointers.
+- array and class variables are pointers/object references.
 - a default initial value is assigned to each element of a newly allocated array if no initial value is specified.
-For numerical types it is `0`, for boolean it is `false` and for any pointer it is `null`.
+For numerical types it is `0`, for boolean it is `false` and for any pointer/object reference it is `null`.
 - 2D arrays need not be rectangular, each row can be of different length.
 > ```java
 > int[][] A = new int[3][4];  // rectangular